EleutherAI/lm-evaluation-harness/docs/advanced_task_guide.md

 ## Benchmarks

-When evaluating a language model, it's is not unusual to test accross a number of tasks that may not be related to one another in order to assess a variety of capabilities.
+When evaluating a language model, it's is not unusual to test across a number of tasks that may not be related to one another in order to assess a variety of capabilities.
 To this end, it may be combursome to have to list the set of tasks or add a new group name to each yaml of each individual task.

 To solve this, we can create a benchmark yaml config.
 This is a config that contains the names of the tasks that should be included in a particular benchmark.
 The config consists of two main keys `group` which denotes the name of the benchmark and `task` which is where we can list the tasks.